 Click here for an external link to Women’s Philharmonic Advocacy’s website on Amy Beach.

 Henry and Amy Beach continued to live at 28 Commonwealth until his death in June of 1910.
+They also maintained a home in Woods Hole.

 After his death in 1910, Amy Beach embarked on a three year tour of Europe and then resumed her career as a performer.
 Between tours, she lived in New York City and in Centerville on Cape Code.
 She is credited with composing more than 150 works ranging from chamber and orchestral works to church music and songs.